 Science is a way of discovering more about the world around us and is integral in everyday life.
 It is a body of knowledge which attempts to explain our experiences.
 In order to achieve and apply this knowledge we must learn and follow sets of skills and processes.
+Science at primary school should nurture curiosity; encouraging children to ask and formulate answers to questions.
 It develops our attitudes towards scientific enquiry and thus we must be scientifically literate.